|

 nut cases… I was fed-up, but made one last stab at it and answered an ad

-with a very arrogant and over-confidant letter.
-I’d pretty much forgotten
+with a very arrogant and over-confident letter.
+I’d pretty much

-Steve at that point) one afternoon and that was it.
-Sometime later, I
+Dennis, Chris, and Steve at that point) one afternoon and that was it.

-suggested the name Tiger Lily and was, frankly, very surprised when
+Sometime later, I suggested the name Tiger Lily and was, frankly, very

 experimental to a degree – did the record company lose faith after the